-Seychelles is a nation of 115 islands in the Western Indian Ocean about 1,000 miles off the coast of East Africa and north of Madagascar.
-Its “Blue Economy” is based on tuna and tourism, which, along with its low-lying island geography, makes its people and economy particularly vulnerable to the threats of climate change.
+Seychelles is a global biodiversity hotspot containing 115 islands in the Western Indian Ocean, about 1,000 miles (1,600 kilometers) off the coast of East Africa.
+Its “Blue Economy” is based on fishing and tourism, which, along with its low-lying island geography, makes its people and economy particularly vulnerable to the threats of climate change.

 A Sea Change in the Western Indian Ocean

-President James Michel and the Environment, Finance and Foreign Affairs Ministries of Seychelles strongly support this project, showing the political will necessary to make this debt-for-adaptation swap successful, and in the process provide a model for other at-risk island countries.
+In 2015 and 2016, the former Seychelles’ President James Michel and Minister of Finance, Trade and Blue Economy Jean-Paul Adam strongly supported this project, showing the political will necessary to make this debt-for-adaptation swap successful, and in the process provide a model for other at-risk island countries.

 Financing A Sustainable Future

-The Seychelles government will set up the Seychelles’ Conservation & Climate Adaptation Trust (SeyCCAT), which will purchase and restructure the debt, manage the endowment and enforce the terms of the debt forgiveness agreement.
+The Seychelles Government has set up the Seychelles’ Conservation & Climate Adaptation Trust (SeyCCAT), which has purchased the debt with a loan from TNC.
+SeyCCAT will manage the endowment and enforce the terms of the debt forgiveness agreement.
 After 20 years, the endowment is expected to be fully capitalized at nearly $10 million and will pay out approximately $600,000 per year to fund continued marine conservation and climate adaptation activities.

-By investing in the Seychelles’ marine spatial planning process, its climate adaptation policies and a sustainable source of financing for conservation, the Conservancy will help create a demonstration project that can be adapted to other sites in the Western Indian Ocean region as well as globally.
+By investing in the Seychelles’ marine spatial planning process, its climate adaptation policies, and a sustainable source of financing for conservation, TNC is helping to create a demonstration project that can be adapted to other sites in the Western Indian Ocean region and around the world.